niktolis/SDCar-P1-LaneLines/README.md

 #### Step 6: Selecting color(s) (part 2)

 After a little bit of research about the coordinates of **HLS** (`Hue`,`Light` and `Saturation`) and the tool provided in [this](http://colorizer.org/) website I picked the required color levels for my color selection.
-The optimizing of the selection required a little bit of trial and error.
+The optimization of the selection required a little bit of trial and error.

 The results were much better than the previous color selection I had above.